kernel-community/kernel/docs/module-6/index.md

 ## Week 6

 This week is an opportunity for simple [reflection](../module-3/humility/).
-KERNEL is built around "ever-green" content and so, while there is a great deal of information about scaling and staking <a href="https://hackmd.io/@benjaminion/eth2_news" target="_blank">available</a>, we'll only cover the Eth2 Design Rationale and the [promised Bret Victor video from Week 1](../module-1/joyful-subversion/#experiment-with-format).
+KERNEL is built around "ever-green" content and so, while there is a great deal of information about scaling and staking <a href="https://hackmd.io/@benjaminion/eth2_news" target="_blank">available</a>, we'll only cover the Eth2 Design Rationale and the [promised Bret Victor video from Week 1](../module-1/joyful-subversion/#experiment-with-format), both balanced by an old Spanish poetic idea.

 Take your time, enjoy the serene pace, and let's co-create some beautifully principled games to play with one another.